Skip to content

 Options

 It's a subclass of textpopup, so all the options from textpopup and ajaxpopup are available.
-The url defaults to /inc/flexcal.html, which contains:
+The url defaults to a data URL (so no waiting for AJAX loading), which contains:

-Note that all the required CSS is included in the html file, and that it uses the themeable jQuery classes.
+Note that all the required CSS is the flexcal.css file, and that it uses the themeable jQuery classes.
 Setting the 'class' option to multicalendar makes the date rectangles longer, giving more room for the tab bar.
+Setting 'class' to fontawesome makes the calendar use Font Awesome icons rather than the jQuery UI ones.

 The flexcal options themselves are: